UAlberta-CMPUT401/course-docs/docs/project-expectations.md

 To indicate which commit you would like to be evaluated, create a GitHub release by the sprint deadline.
 The release should not be a pre-release or draft release.
 More information can be found here: <https://docs.github.com/en/repositories/releasing-projects-on-github/about-releases>
+The teaching team has the right to modify software requirements when deemed necessary.
+Although we try to satisfy the client's software requirements, if the project scope is of complexity not consistant with the course, the teaching team may request a scope modification.

 ## Meeting Minutes